-Steam into History, Inc. is a 501(c)(3) nonprofit organization, we operate a steam train that chronicles the role York County, PA., played in Civil War history and to promote the area as a tourist destination.
+Steam into History, Inc. is a 501(c)(3) nonprofit, educational, charitable organization.
+We operate a steam train that chronicles the role York County, PA. played in Civil War history and to promote the area as a tourist destination.

 Four months had passed since the Battle of Gettysburg, the so-called high-water mark of the Confederacy.
 President Abraham Lincoln was invited to speak at the dedication of the Soldiers’ National Cemetery in Gettysburg.

 His remarks were a work in progress on Nov.
 18, 1863, as he boarded his five-car train (draped in red, white and blue bunting) in Washington, D.C., for the four-hour ride to Gettysburg.

 It’s easy to imagine Lincoln pondering his speech as his train rumbled north on the Northern Central Railway into York County, stopping at Hanover Junction for the changeover to the Hanover Branch Railroad and continuing on to Gettysburg.

 Some say that Lincoln worked on the speech on the train, doffing his black silk top hat and using it as an improvised desk on which to write.
 Or maybe he wrote on the back of an envelope.
 There is some sentiment that he simply shared anecdotes and relaxed with his companions, who included Secretary of State William H. Seward.

 What is certain is that what would become known as Lincoln’s “Gettysburg Address” is today considered one of the greatest speeches in American history.
 Lincoln’s journey to Gettysburg is one of the many exciting and intriguing York County connections to the Civil War that Steam into History will bring to life.